 - Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease.

 - Birth control pills may not work as well while you are receiving this medicine.
 Use another form of birth control during treatment and for 1 month after your last treatment.
-Other forms include condoms, a diaphragm, and contraceptive foam or jelly.

 Possible Side Effects While Using This Medicine